raleel/cfi-srd-pt/0008_Combat.md

 ### Parrying a Missed Attack

 If the attacker misses his initial attack roll, the defender still has the option to spend an Action Point to Parry.
-Although it may seem disingenuous to Parry an attack which will miss anyway, a skilled defender can use this to his advantage to gain one or more Special Effects, potentially weakening or incapacitating a foe and preserving their next turn for some other Action.
+Although it may seem diCantoenuous to Parry an attack which will miss anyway, a skilled defender can use this to his advantage to gain one or more Special Effects, potentially weakening or incapacitating a foe and preserving their next turn for some other Action.

 ### Unable or Unwilling to Parry